A Student’s Perspective on Essential Tech Skills for High School

 So where do you start?

-Choose one or two aspects of the movie’s story to discuss and analyze.
-This is important.
-It is wise to limit the ideas being studied for each movie- even if the movie has lots of outstanding features that could be explored.
-When you don’t over-teach, you don’t kill the movie.
-Not only that but teens can actually learn and hold onto their learning.
+First off: We recommend that you do not overdo it!
+Just choose one or two aspects of the story to discuss and analyze, even if the movie has lots of outstanding features that could be explored.
+In other words, don’t kill the movie (or a book, for that matter) trying to analyze everything that could be analyzed!
+Instead, allow teens to concentrate on just a couple of outstanding facets to analyze!
+Then they can actually learn and hold onto their learning- and still have positive feelings and inspiration from the movie.
 We suggest 7Sisters Cinema Studies for Literature Learning Study Guides for this.

 All 7Sisters curriculum is level-able (adaptable for Average- through Honors-level studies.)
 Homeschool high schoolers who are college-bound Honors level cinema studies will find interesting and meaningful leveling-up activities in 7Sisters Cinema Studies for Literature Learning Study Guides.